Can I drop by sometime?

 Yes, it is possible to switch to the University of Twente from another institution in the Netherlands or abroad, as long as you meet the admission requirements.
 This does not mean that all the courses you have already passed will automatically count towards your degree at the University of Twente.
 Once you have applied to the Bachelor’s programme of your choice, it will be up to the programme committee to decide if you can obtain exemptions.

 What are the deadlines for enrolment?
+What about the necessary documents and procedures?

 Is matching mandatory?